Military Domestic Violence Attorneys in Colorado Springs

 What Are the Civilian Penalties for Domestic Violence?

-In the event of conviction on domestic violence charges, the exact sentence handed down by the criminal court will depend on factors like (but not necessarily limited to):
+In the event of conviction on a domestic violence charge, the exact sentence handed down by the criminal court will depend on factors like (but not necessarily limited to):

 - The nature of the act(s) of domestic violence